2U1/Qwen2-VL-Finetune/README.md

 Also you can set early stopping patience and threshold for the training.
 For example, you can set `--early_stopping_patience 5` and `--early_stopping_threshold 0.01` to stop the training if the validation loss does not improve for 5 epochs with a threshold of 0.01.

-Most of the training arugments are same as SFT, but few other arguments are added for classification training.
+Most of the training arugments are same as SFT, but few other arguments are added for classification training.<br><br>

+**Tip:** In models like the Qwen family, which have strong context embeddings, even a shallow nonlinearity (a 1-layer MLP) can often improve separability in the tail.
+This works by introducing a bit of curvature that a purely linear head cannot provide.

 <details>
 <summary>Training arguments</summary>